benoitletondor/Android-Studio-MVP-template/README.md

 It means that:

 - You want to be sure to update your view state on each `onStart` call of your presenter since your view may have been destroyed and re-created since last `stop`.
-- You should use the `firstStart` parameter of the `onStart` method to know if it's the first time your presenter has been started.
-This boolean will be true only the first time in the whole presenter lifetime (including after activity re-creation).
+- You should use the `viewCreated` parameter of the `onStart` method to know if the view has been created or re-created (e.g. following a screen rotation).
+This boolean will be true only if the view has just been created so **if it's `true` you should update your view according to the presenter's state**.
 - You should *not* stop your background operations on the `onStop` method (things like HTTP calls or database connection) since your view may still be available (on the next `onStart` call).
 - You **must** stop all background operation on the `onPresenterDestroyed` method.
 When this method is reached, it means that your view is completely destroyed and will not be re-created later.